Monthly Archives: August 2017

 I paused and pondered my options.
 I tried the dry/dropper with the large Chernobyl, but perhaps a more realistic terrestrial would be a more enticing option.
 I knotted a Jake’s gulp beetle to my line and added a salvation nymph as a dropper, and I began plunking the foam beetle in likely holding spots.
 Early in this game a brook trout smashed the beetle, and once again I convinced myself that I solved the riddle.
 Again I was mistaken.
 I cycled through quite a few changes to the dropper including a beadhead hares ear, ultra zug bug and emerald caddis pupa; but none of these generated interest.
 Meanwhile a couple fish snubbed the foam beetle, and I my frustration level once again surged.

 The beetle/dropper episode convinced me that nymphs were a waste of time, and the small stream residents were clearly focused on food morsels floating in the surface film.
 Perhaps the low clear water dictated going to a small realistic fly?
 I considered a parachute ant, but I was reluctant to engage in an eye exam in the shaded light of the narrow canyon.
 Instead I plucked a light gray size 16 deer hair caddis from my fly box.
 Success.
-After I embraced the caddis as my Piney River fly of choice, the fish counter improved from eleven to twenty-five.
+After I embraced the caddis as my Trout Creek fly of choice, the fish counter improved from eleven to twenty-five.
 Most of these landed fish favored the light gray version, but I also netted a few using a size 16 dark olive deer hair caddis, and in addition a size 14 dark olive muggly caddis duped three.
 The muggly caddis eaters were actually a bit larger than the average fish landed on the day.

 Caddis Favored by This Brookie